 Once the platform was established, reactions from stakeholders confirmed the growing need for the type of interdisciplinary support provided by the platform, as well as more knowledge about the tools available to help operationalize a rights-based approach to social protection.
 This provided the basis for moving to its current independent web platform.

 Following the early success of the platform, the International Labour Organization’s (ILO) Social Protection Department became a partner in 2014 to help to strengthen the platform’s legal and operational content, assist in its dissemination, and meet the needs stated by stakeholders; including the implementation of the current standalone website.
-Subsequently, additional partners have joined the initiative: the Office of the High Commissioner for Human Rights (OHCHR), the UN Economic Commission for Latin America and the Caribbean (ECLAC), the UN Economic and Social Commission for Western Asia (ESCWA), the UN Economic and Social Commission for Asia and the Pacific (ESCAP), the Food and Agriculture Organization of the United Nations (FAO), and the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), and the United Nations Economic Commission for Africa (ECA).
+Subsequently, additional partners have joined the initiative: the Office of the High Commissioner for Human Rights (OHCHR), the UN Economic Commission for Latin America and the Caribbean (ECLAC), the UN Economic and Social Commission for Western Asia (ESCWA), the UN Economic and Social Commission for Asia and the Pacific (ESCAP), the Food and Agriculture Organization of the United Nations (FAO), the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), and the United Nations Economic Commission for Africa (ECA).

 While the fields of social protection and human rights are being driven closer together thanks to increasing awareness of inequality and vulnerability, there are still gaps in designing and implementing effective programmes that provide comprehensive coverage.
 Although social protection is an internationally recognized right, implementing a rights-based approach to social protection involves a range of overlapping and interdependent rights, which means that assumptions about approaches in both the human rights and social protection fields need to be challenged.